Servo control: Pulse duration

 In modern RC servos the angle of mechanical rotation is determined by the width of an electrical pulse that is applied to the control wire.
 This is a form of pulse-width modulation.
 The typical RC servo expects to see a pulse every 20 ms, however this can vary within a wide range that differs from servo to servo.
 The width of the pulse will determine how far the motor turns.
 For example, in many RC servos a 1.5 ms pulse will make the motor turn to the 90° position (neutral position).
 The low time (and the total period) can vary over a wide range, and vary from one pulse to the next, without any effect on the position of the servo motor.

-Modern RC servo position is not defined by the PWM duty cycle (i.e., ON vs OFF time) but only by the width of the pulse.
+Modern RC servo position is not defined by the PWM duty cycle (i.e., ON vs. OFF time) but only by the width of the pulse.
 (This is different from the PWM used, for example, in some DC motor speed control).
 Most RC servos move to the same position when they receive a 1.5 ms pulse every 6 ms (a duty cycle of 25%) as when they receive a 1.5 ms pulse every 25 ms (a duty cycle of 6%) – in both cases, they turn to the central position (neutral position).
-With many RC servos, as long as the refresh rate (how many times per second the pulse is sent, aka the pulse repetition rate) is in a range of 40 Hz to 200 Hz, the exact value of the refresh rate is irrelevant.
+With many RC servos, as long as the refresh rate (how many times per second the pulse is sent, a.k.a. the pulse repetition rate) is in a range of 40 Hz to 200 Hz, the exact value of the refresh rate is irrelevant.

 The period of 20 ms (50 Hz) comes from the days where the signal was encoded in PPM (pulse-position modulation) format to be sent over the air.
 The PPM period was around 22.5 ms, and the conversion to PWM was trivial: the time of the PWM high state was the time position of the PPM pulse for that servo.

 Most RC receivers send pulses to the RC servo at some constant frame rate, changing only the high time.
 However, it is possible to command an RC servo to move over its entire range with a function generator set to a constant 10% duty cycle by changing only the frequency (frame rate).